Shaurya020/Torrent-Client/README.md

 ## Scope for improvement
 - Automate process of iteration over index of announce list (URLs)
 - Add download speed and expected time of completion in Progress Bar.
+- Add feature to stop and resume download.
+- Reconnecting dropped connection.